-“I assume we can just wait until 2013 in taking advantage of the credits, but, of course, juggling taxes is kind of tricky, particularly with the timing of when the twins are going to be due, since they’re due at the very beginning of the next year, it becomes a tricky situation.”
+“I assume we can just wait until the new year in taking advantage of the credits, but, of course, juggling taxes is kind of tricky, particularly with the timing of when the twins are going to be due, since they’re due at the very beginning of the next year, it becomes a tricky situation.”

 Adjusting Your Withholdings for Twins

 If you typically do get a refund every year, you might consider adjusting your withholdings at the beginning of December.
 That way, even if your twins arrive in January you likely don’t owe money because your new withholdings will offset your refund that you would have received next year.

 Remember that there are new tax law changes that typically come into effect every year.
 These changes are at the whim of our current President and Congress so stay up-to-date on the latest tax legislation if you’re going to change your deductions due to twins.